Marcoshipp/Marcoshipp/README.md

 ### Hi there 👋
-I'm currently an LIS majored freshman studying in NTU, and is about the turn sophomore this fall.
+I'm a freshman studying in NTU, who's about the turn sophomore this fall.
 - 🌱 I’m currently using multiple resources to self study Computer Science, and is aiming to finish the below courses this summer

 | Course name |